Fine-tune with NeMo

 # Copy a recipe for customization

-cp recipes/llm_finetune/finetune.py my_custom_training.py
+cp examples/llm_finetune/finetune.py my_custom_training.py

 Explore the NeMo AutoModel GitHub repository for more recipes, documentation, and community examples.
 Consider setting up custom datasets, experimenting with different model architectures, and scaling to multi-node distributed training for larger models.